mihirnimgade/hypercube-optimization/README.md

 ## Installation

-Simply add the following line to your `Cargo.toml` file as a dependency:
+To use the package, simply add the following line to your `Cargo.toml` file as a dependency:

 ```toml
 hypercube-optimization = { git = "https://github.com/mihirnimgade/hypercube-optimization" }